4d/docs/docs/REST/REST_requests.md

 >You can place all values in quotes in case of ambiguity.
 For example, in our above example, we could've put the value for the last name in quotes "Jones".

-The parameters in this chapter allow you to manipulate data in datastore classes in your 4D project.
-Besides retrieving data, you can also add, update, and delete entities in a datastore class.
+The parameters allow you to manipulate data in dataclasses in your 4D project.
+Besides retrieving data using `GET` HTTP methods, you can also add, update, and delete entities in a datastore class using `POST` HTTP methods.

-If you want the data to be returned in an array instead of JSON, use the `$asArray` parameter.
+If you want the data to be returned in an array instead of JSON, use the [`$asArray`]($asArray.md) parameter.

 ## REST Status and Response